Ismaël Bullialdus: Principal works

 Ismael Bullialdus's most famous work is Astronomia Philolaica.
-Published in 1645, the book is considered by some modern-day historians of science to be the most important book in astronomy between Kepler and Newton.
+Published in 1645, the book is considered by some modern-day historians of science to be the most important book in astronomy between Kepler and Isaac Newton.
 The book widened the awareness of Kepler's planetary ellipses, however, whereas Kepler used a physical cause to explain planetary motion, and called on math and science to support his theory, Bullialdus offered an entirely new cosmology, the "Conical Hypothesis".

 Assumptions of Philolaic Astronomy

 Bullialdus's Philolaic Astronomy consists of 14 main assumptions: